open-telemetry/opentelemetry-specification/specification/api-metrics.md

 To construct a new instrument, the specific `Kind` and thus the return value depend on the choice of (`Counter`, `Gauge`, or `Measure`).
 `Name` is the only required parameter.  `ID` is automatically assigned by the API.
-The other fields (Description, Keys, Unit, Disabled, Kind-specific) are options to the various constructors in a language-appropriate style.
+The other fields (Description, Keys, Unit, Kind-specific) are options to the various constructors in a language-appropriate style.